sharife/goldenthread-v2/site/content/donate/_index.md

 ### **<center>**More Screen Time**<center>**

-We livestreamed our *What Do the Women Say?* program with virtual and in-person artists and audiences, offered a Video-on-demand version of both mainstage productions, and our digital *No Summary* artist conversation series appeared on Facebook, Howlround.tv and as part of the 2022 MENATMA (MENA Theater Makers Alliance) Convening.
+We livestreamed our *What Do the Women Say?* program with virtual and in-person artists and audiences, offered a Video-on-demand version of both mainstage productions, and our digital *No Summary* artist conversation series appeared on Facebook, Howlround.tv and as part of the 2022 MENATMA (MENA Theater Makers Alliance) Convening

-Join us as we enter into a new era of Golden Thread with a contribution today!

 [![Donate Button](/img/archive/2015/03/Donate-Button-400.jpg)](https://goldenthread.secure.force.com/donate/?dfId=a0n3Z00000tn4RsQAI)